hahazz4/hahazz4/README.md

 ## I am a 4th Year Computer Engineering Student @ Queen's University
 - 🧠 Current Occupation: I am currently an engineering student learning and focusing on university course content.
 - 👔 Past Occupation: Worked at Gunkii as a Software Development Intern (July 2022 - Sept 2022).
-- ⌚ What I do in my free time: Watching YouTube, studying data structures and Big O, cooking or cleaning, and of course, playing pc games on the weekend.
+- ⌚ What I do in my free time: Watching YouTube, studying leetcode, cooking or cleaning, and of course, playing PC games on the weekend.
 - 📚 Here is a course link I was studying: [https://www.udemy.com/course/azure-certification-az-900-azure-fundamentals/]
 - 🏸 Favorite Sports: I love to play basketball 🏀, soccer ⚽, and badminton 🏸.
 - ⌛ Goal: To learn full stack development, cloud computing, and some data science and explore other specialties of Software Engineering before I graduate.